-Coca Cola collectibles carry one of the best-known logos in the world, one that has become almost a shorthand for United States consumer culture.
-The changing design of Coca Cola bottles and labels is also a history in miniature of consumer packaged goods design and various items of Coca Cola memorabilia, such as calendars, trays, and posters are likewise a history of advertising.
-Among the many collectibles available, there are items in every price range, making Coca Cola collectibles a popular item to collect.
+Coca Cola collectibles carry one of the best-known logos in the world, one that has become almost a shorthand for American consumer culture.
+The changing design of Coca Cola bottles and labels is also a historical microcosm of consumer packaged goods design, and various items of Coca Cola memorabilia, such as calendars, trays, and posters, likewise provide a snapshot into the history of advertising.
+Among the many collectibles available, there're items in every price range, making Coca Cola collectibles an ever-popular item to collect.

 Early Coke Collectibles

-The Coca Cola company started in 1886 and was first served as a patent medicine.
-In 1887, Asa Candler, a pharmacist and entrepreneur, bought the secret formula for Coca Cola and began an aggressive promotions and advertising campaign.
+The Coca Cola company began in 1886 and its titular product was first served as a patent medicine.
+In 1887, Asa Candler, a pharmacist and entrepreneur, bought the secret formula for Coca Cola and began an aggressive promotion and advertising campaign.
 Promotions included items like trays, calendars, and posters, usually depicting a fashionable woman in the very pink of health, drinking a glass of Coca Cola.
-These items almost always refer to it as "delicious" and "refreshing," and magazine ads, in particular, often add enthusiastic claims about its ability to relieve fatigue.
-Occasionally, they advertise the price, five cents.
-Some of these early Coca Cola collectibles can sell for tens of thousands.
+These items almost always refer to it as "delicious" and "refreshing," and magazine ads, in particular, often added enthusiastic claims about its ability to relieve fatigue.
+Unsurprisingly, some of these early Coca Cola collectibles can sell for tens of thousands.
 Collections may include small objects such as pins, bottles, advertising signs and Holiday collectibles or large items such as soda fountains, soda machines and even delivery trucks!

 Rare and Valuable Early Coca Cola Collectibles

-Some collectibles from the company's early period are highly sought after.
+Coca Cola was well-known for its inventive marketing campaigns, and some collectibles from the company's early period are highly sought after by avid collectors.
 These include:

 - Hutchinson bottle: Prior to 1900, a special bottle shape called the Hutchinson bottle transported Coca Cola to thirsty consumers.
-Vintage Coke bottles aren't particularly rare; the Hutchinson bottle is an exception.
+While vintage Coke bottles aren't particularly rare, the Hutchinson bottle is an exception.
 Such a bottle in excellent condition may sell at auction for over $2,000.
-Much depends upon the condition, however.
+This price greatly depends upon the condition, however.

 Coca Cola Bottles

-Because Coca Cola sold in bottles almost from the launch of the product, myriad bottles from all decades exist.
-The only truly valuable Coca Cola bottle is the aforementioned Hutchinson bottle.
-Slab sided or straight-sided bottles, also produced early in the company's history, as well as older bottles in shades of aqua, blue and other colors, are worth a little more than others, but not by much.
-While Coca Cola bottles are a fun collectible, they aren't worth much and do not increase in value.
+Because Coca Cola sold in bottles almost from the launch of the product, a myriad of bottles from various decades exist.
+Yet, the only truly valuable Coca Cola bottle is the aforementioned Hutchinson bottle.
+Slab sided or straight-sided bottles, also produced early in the company's history, as well as older bottles in shades of aqua, blue, and other colors, are worth a little more than others, but not by much.
+While Coca Cola bottles are a fun collectible, they aren't worth much and don't increase in value.

-Starting around 1935, Coca Cola launched new Holiday advertising that became a highly sought-after collectible today.
-Other items produced during World War II such as ration cards, vinyl records and sheet music, and even games and toys joined the growing array of collectible products bearing the company's logo.
+Starting around 1935, Coca Cola launched new Holiday advertising that became a highly sought-after collectible.
+Other items produced during World War II, such as ration cards, vinyl records and sheet music, and even games and toys, joined the growing array of collectible products bearing the company's logo.

 - Holiday collectibles: Starting around 1935, Coca Cola featured the image of a jolly, plump-cheeked Santa Claus in his trademark red suit created by artist Haddon Sundbloom.
 Collectors Weekly notes that the most valuable Holiday collectibles feature Sundbloom's iconic artwork.
 Look for advertising prints, tree ornaments and other Holiday themed collectibles dating from the late 1930s to modern times.